SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 New Year's Eve

-New Year's Eve offers dozens of 21+ events, dinner cruises, and a large firework display at midnight.
+The end-of-year festivities include dozens of 21+ events, dinner cruises, and a large fireworks display at midnight.
 The local transit systems stay open late to help people traveling around the bay to celebrate in San Francisco.

 Most attractions close early, but are still open until the late afternoon or early evening.
 You will also find several restaurants with special meals, including some that have a view of the fireworks display.